Like us to subscribe

-The edge in this prediction may be that the Steelers are at home, despite the fact that the Patriots own the better record (albeit by 0.5 in the loss column) at 5-1 to the Steelers 5-2 record.
+The edge in this prediction may be that the Steelers are at home, despite the fact that the Patriots own the better record (albeit by 0.5 games in the loss column), at 5-1, to the Steelers 5-2.
 But that subtle difference probably speaks to the 0.7 point differential in the prediction.

-Also, this news just broke from practice squad linebacker Mortty Ivy, who tweeted that he will be playing.
-Check back for updates on the injury status of the Pittsburgh linebacking core and more updates and coverage of this weekend's big game.
+Also, this news just broke from practice squad linebacker Mortty Ivy, who tweeted that he will be playing in Sunday's game.
+Check back for updates on the injury status of the Pittsburgh linebacking corps and more updates and coverage of this weekend's big game.

 Here’s your Steelers injury news for Friday, in advance of their matchup against the New England Patriots this weekend.
 The big news is that, while on Thursday Hines Ward (ankle) looked set to play, there are now rumors that he’ll sit out.